bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-07-newsletter.md

 - [Bitcoin Core #19723][] changes the way unknown P2P protocol messages are handled.
-Previously the node penalized peers who sent unknown messages at any time; now the node ignores unknown messages during the brief window between when the remote peer establishes a new connection by sending a `version` message and when the remote node acknowledges receipt of the local peer's version with a `verack` message.
-Peers who send unknown messages at any other time will still be penalized.
+Previously the node penalized peers who sent unknown messages between their `version` and `verack` message; now the node ignores unknown messages during the brief window between when the remote peer establishes a new connection by sending a `version` message and when the remote node acknowledges receipt of the local peer's version with a `verack` message.
+Unknown messages received from a node after their `verack` are ignored, like before.

     By ignoring messages before `verack`, the local node makes it safe for a peer to send special messages identifying any features it